-Invitation to church, to follow Christ, to experience his Love is at the core of the Christian faith.
-We must invite friends.
-We must invite family.
-We must invite neighbors.
-We must invite people we meet.
+Invitation to church, to follow Christ, and to experience his Love is at the core of the Christian faith.
+We must invite friends, family, neighbors, and people we meet.
 Don’t ever forget that the church must invite.

 Jesus built the church on invitation.
-He invited disciples to follow him.
-He invited people to experience his message.
-He invited people to know God.
-He gave little invitations such as, “whoever hears this story needs to put the words into practice” and he gave big invitations, “go, sell all you have and…”.
+He invited disciples to follow him, people to experience his message, and people to know God.
+He gave little invitations, such as, “Whoever hears this story needs to put the words into practice,” and he gave big invitations, “Come and see, and Follow Me…”

 INVITE PEOPLE TO CHURCH

 We must invite people to church.
 Leaders must continue to remind people to invite.
 Youth workers must build a culture of students inviting other students.
 Children’s workers must help kids invite friends.
 Always create space for new people.
-Don’t become content with who is already there – reach out to those who also need to be there.
+Don’t become content with who is already there – reach out to those who need to be there.
 Celebrate when children and students bring friends.
 Use all available means to invite people.
-Make sure you include an invitation to “invite friend and family” in your church publications, on the Sunday program or in other ways.
+Ensure you include an invitation to “invite friends and family” in your church publications, on the Sunday program, or in other ways.
 Purchase cards with your church name and worship times.
 Make the website easy to find, with times and directions front and center.
 Put “Welcome to Worship” on your church sign.
 Invite people to church!
 The world around us needs the good news of Jesus in their lives.
-Church members, church leaders, students and kids all need to grow in the culture of inviting.
+Church members, leaders, students, and kids must grow in an inviting culture.
 Make it part of your life and routine.
 The more you do it, the more natural and easy it becomes.

 MAKE IT EASY

 Make it easy for your church to invite people.
-At the end of a worship service, Sunday school or student ministry event, get into the habit of saying, invite friend to come with you next week.
+At the end of a worship service, Sunday school, or student ministry event, get into the habit of saying, invite a friend to come with you next week.
 Create invitations on Facebook and other social media.
-Create other simple marketing tools, such as cards, bookmarks or yard signs.
-Create events and special reasons for your people to invite.
-Highlight particular events that it would be great to invite people and let your church know.
-Create incentives for children and student ministry for when they bring friends.
-Have a special Sunday for inviting friends and neighbors.
+Create other simple marketing tools like cards, bookmarks, or yard signs.
+Create events and unique reasons for your people to invite.
+Highlight particular events that would be great to invite people to and let your church know.
+Create incentives or competitions for children and student ministry when they bring friends.
+Have a particular Sunday for inviting friends and neighbors.
 Celebrate when people bring a friend or invite friends.
 Celebrate when people share an invitation post on social media.
 Make it easy for people to invite.

 DON’T THINK TOO HARD ABOUT IT

-There is no one magic formula for invitation – it can be as creative, simple and natural as every other conversation and connection you have.
+There is no magic formula for invitation – it can be as creative, simple, and natural as every other conversation and connection you have.
 It can be done online, on social media, through email or text.
-Invitations can be done outdoors, indoors, over coffee, etc. They can be silent invitations (such as a shirt that bears the name of the church) or they can be verbal (a comment about, “we did that once at our church…”).
+Invitations can be done outdoors, indoors, over coffee, etc. They can be silent invitations (such as a shirt that bears the name of the church), or they can be verbal (a comment about, “We did that once at our church…”).
 Building a culture of invitation doesn’t require formality.
 It doesn’t require a committee.
-It’s about a joy that comes from sharing the Good News of Christ with our friends and neighbors.
+It’s about the joy of sharing the Good News of Christ with our friends and neighbors.

 DON’T WAIT UNTIL YOUR CHURCH IS PERFECT

-Your church, your children’s ministry or your student ministry doesn’t have to be perfect or huge to get a culture of invitation going.
-Every one loves to be invited.
+Your church, children’s ministry, or student ministry doesn’t have to be perfect or huge to get a culture of invitation going.
+Everyone loves to be invited.
 People love invitations.
 Just jump in and start inviting people to what you have to offer – the message of hope found in Christ.
-If you’re waiting to get everyone you currently have connected “right” you will become inward focused and it will be difficult to move forward with invitation.
-The best time to start inviting it now.
+If you’re waiting to get everyone you currently have connected “right,” you will become inward-focused, and moving forward with the invitation will be challenging.
+The best time to start inviting is now.
 Amazingly, inviting more people is often the catalyst to help your church become stronger.

 INVITING IS FOR EVERYONE

-Every disciple, every believer, ever attender is a candidate for inviting.
-Most of the time, it’s the newest people in the church who do most of the inviting.
-We can’t assume the pastor or other church leaders are responsible for invitation.
+Every disciple, every believer, and every attendee is a candidate for inviting!
+Most of the time, the newest people in the church do most of the inviting.
+We can’t assume the pastor or other church leaders are responsible for the invitation.
 Everyone needs to invite.
-You don’t need formal training or credentials to invite someone to church.
+You don’t need formal training or credentials to ask someone to church.
 Kids can invite their friends to Sunday School or a special children’s ministry outreach.
 Students can invite their friends to a special event.
-Adults can invite neighbors and friends to worship, an outreach, a concert or a small group.
+Adults can ask neighbors and friends to worship, an outreach, a concert, or a small group.

 INVITE PEOPLE TO GO DEEPER